Sept. 30, 2025 - Freedomain Radio - Stefan Molyneux

 Right.

-So I still you're saying basically I still can't treat you as a child.
+So I still, you're saying basically I still kept treating her as a child.

 Does that make sense?